Bookmark saved

 "*I am not imprisoned.
 I am entombed with honor.
 This is my palace.
 My domain.
 Mine for eternity.*"

 "Your name was erased," he said.
 Careful.
 Respectful.
+Speaking the way he'd once spoken to patients in psychotic breaks—with honesty that honored their humanity even while contradicting their reality.
 "Your cartouche defaced.
 You were condemned by the priesthood."

 "*LIES!*" The voice thundered.
 The chamber shook.
-Dust fell from ceiling.
-Cracks appeared in the walls.
+Dust fell from the ceiling in curtains.
+Cracks appeared in the walls, racing outward from the sarcophagus like fractures in ice.

 "*I am Kha-em-Waset!
 Son of Ra!
 Living God!
 Eternal King!
 My name shall never be forgotten!*"

 But it had been.
 For three and a half thousand years.
 Erased from history.
 Removed from king lists.
-Reduced to myth and rumor.
+Reduced to myth and rumor and the kind of silence that was louder than any record.

 The green eyes blazed brighter.
-The temperature in the chamber plummeted.
-Heat to cold in seconds.
-His breath misted in the air.
+The temperature in the chamber plummeted—heat to cold in seconds, so fast that his breath misted in the air and the moisture on his skin crystallized into frost that burned like fire in reverse.

 "*You will serve me.
 As all must serve.
 As the priests served.
 As my family served.
-As Egypt served.*"
+As my—*"

 "No."

 The word came out before he could stop it.
 Instinctive.
 Defiant.
-The same refusal his body made automatically now—the word worn smooth by four thousand repetitions, emerging from somewhere deeper than thought.
+The same refusal his body made automatically now—worn smooth by four thousand repetitions, emerging from somewhere deeper than thought, from the bedrock of identity that persisted even when memory didn't.

 "*You dare refuse a god?*"